Castor Oil

 Castor Oil Massage

-If you cannot do a castor oil pack, you can also massage the castor oil into the skin where you have pain.
-While this may not be as strong a delivery method as a castor oil pack, it will often bring relief to sprains, strains, and sore joints.
+If you cannot do a castor oil pack, massage the castor oil into the skin where you have pain.
+While this may not be as strong a delivery method as a castor oil pack, it often relieves sprains, strains, and sore joints.

 It is also helpful when used topically for hemorrhoids, skin tags, or moles.